 - Microsoft Excel, Microsoft PowerPoint, Microsoft Word, .txt, PDF, and most image files that are saved to your laptop can be printed via Webprint.

 Google Docs or other web files must first be saved or exported to your laptop as a file that you can upload.

-Ask at the Help Desk for help with this.
+Ask at the Service Desk for help with this.